unkokaeru/morning-briefing-generation/README.md

 # Simple Morning Briefing Generation

 ## Description
 Simple Morning Briefing Generation is a Python project that automates the creation of a morning briefing.
 Utilizing various APIs and manual data sources, this tool compiles a comprehensive markdown document.
-The briefing includes a range of data such as a daily haiku, weather updates, news headlines, career insights, a maths problem, calendar events, email summaries, day predictions, chess puzzles, driving questions, a custom good luck message, and random emojis.
+The briefing includes a range of data such as a daily haiku, weather updates, news headlines, calendar events, email summaries, chess puzzles, a custom good luck message, and random emojis.
 This is all customizable through the `morning-briefing-template.md` file.

 ## Features
 - **Customizable Briefing:** Modify the `morning-briefing-template.md` to tailor the briefing content.